 Conditioning.
 It’s that simple, and at the same time, it’s that complex.

-In psycho-babble terms we call this conditioning, “introjects”.
-Those behaviours and patterns that we have come to live by, that we do day after day after day, without being consciously aware of them.
+It's those behaviours and patterns that we have come to live by, that we do day after day after day, without being consciously aware of them.

 Let’s examine some of them…

-First of all, what is patriarchal ideology all about?
+First of all, what is patriarchal paradigm all about?
 Put simply, it suggests that men are considered superior to women in all contexts – social, family and institutional.
 Some people believe that it is the consequence of our physical makeup and so it can never change.
 Others believe it’s a man-made construct and therefore it can change.
 You decide for yourself.